Skip to main content

 This test checks two important things:

-Behavior can be loaded at runtime using its name and registered with the Behavior tree factory to make its Behaviors available to the Agent. - The Behavior tree factory can create an instance of the
+• The Behavior loader plugin that contains the HelloWorld Behavior can be loaded at runtime using its name and registered with the Behavior tree factory to make its Behaviors available to the Agent.

-function is very simple, does not interact with ROS, and does not use any data ports.
+Calling the executeTick() function works as a test for HelloWorld because its tick() function is very simple, does not interact with ROS, and does not use any data ports.
 Further tutorials will discuss how to test Behaviors that interact with ROS topics and use data ports.

 Run the new unit test by entering the following command.
 This will build the user workspace to ensure that all packages are up to date, and then run all of the tests in the workspace: